romancow/v-isotope/README.md

 <!-- The [Masonry options](https://masonry.desandro.com/options.html) can be set as either the directive value or as modifiers (if it's a boolean option). -->

-You can pass an [Masonry options](https://masonry.desandro.com/options.html) object as the directive's value:
+You can pass a [Masonry options](https://masonry.desandro.com/options.html) object as the directive's value:

 ```html
 <div v-masonry="{ itemSelector: '.v-masonry-item', columnWidth: 80, stamp: '.v-masonry-stamp' }">